sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 Printer Automata
 ----------------

 Before illustrating the reactive loop with use cases, we should describe how the worker represents the printer state.
 The printer is easily modelled as a finite-state machine.
 Each state indicates what the printer is currently doing, which action to take or monitor, and which messages sent by the supervisor are valid.
-The supervisor requests the state on different opportunities, which allows it to update its own state and send commands.
 The figure below shows a simplified version of the FSM: there are three normal states, which models the regular process; one special state catches errors to allow the worker to recover.

 ![](figures/full_fsm.png)